How to Locate Unmarked Graves in Cemeteries

 News Articles About GeoModel, Inc. Locating Unmarked Graves

 GeoModel, Inc. has conducted numerous unmarked grave detection surveys that have significant interest to the local community, cemeteries, foundations, or government agencies.
-One of these, Menorah Gardens, has had national significance.
 Below are a few of the unmarked grave locating articles.

 A GeoModel, Inc. cemetery survey to locate unmarked graves was featured in the Inside Nova newspaper on-line.
 The article is shown below: